The fire alarm system in Lawrence Hall malfunctioned and was stuck playing a loud tone around 3 a.m. on Sunday, Nov. 3.

 While Hill attributed the problem to a faulty breaker, those familiar with fire alarm systems disagree.

-Mitchell Douglass, who has extensive knowledge of fire alarm systems, identified the system in Lawrence Hall as a Cerberus Pyrotronics MXL-V and also pointed to a cause of the error.
+Mitchell Douglass, who has extensive knowledge of fire alarm systems, identified the system in Lawrence Hall as a Cerberus Pyrotronics MXL-V and also pointed to the potential cause for the error.

 However, Douglass said that Lawrence Hall’s fire alarm system’s audio controller module – called the ACM-1 – failed, causing the tone to play repeatedly.